-- 3.1 As highlighted above the Bartestree with Lugwardine Neighbourhood Plan is to be subject to a Stage 2 Appropriate Assessment. - 3.2 The initial screening and scoping in February 2022 has identified that the plan may have potential impacts and effects on the following National Network sites: - River Wye (including the River Lugg) SAC - 3.3 The map below shows the Bartestree with Lugwardine Neighbourhood Area in relation to the River Wye SAC.
+- 3.1 As highlighted above the Dormington and Mordiford Group Neighbourhood Plan is to be subject to a Stage 2 Appropriate Assessment. - 3.2 The initial screening and scoping in April 2014 has identified that the plan may have potential impacts and effects on the following National Network sites: - River Wye (including the River Lugg) SAC - 3.3 The map below shows the Dormington and Mordiford Group Neighbourhood Area in relation to the River Wye SAC.

-- 3.4 The requirements of the Appropriate Assessment can be broken down into 5 areas;
+3.4 The requirements of the Appropriate Assessment can be broken down into 5 areas;

 - 1 Scoping

 - Collect information regarding the National Network Site

 - Any additional Environment Condition information

 - 2 Assessing the impacts

 - Assess the impacts of the neighbourhood plan policies and proposals

 - Consider the in-combination effects

 - Consider the cumulative effects

 - 3 Mitigation measures

 - Consider the potential mitigation measures

 - 4 Summary and recommendations

 - 5 Consultation